angelfaraldo/GS_API/README.md

 ```

 ### Obtaining Help
-All submodules within the GS-API are documented and can provide help by typing
+All submodules within the GS-API are documented and can provide basic help by
-help(moduleName).
+typing help(moduleName).

 ```python
 help(gspattern.Pattern)